goyek/goyek/README.md

 ### Why not to use Make

-While [Make](https://www.gnu.org/software/make/) is currently de facto standard it has some pitfalls:
+While [Make](https://www.gnu.org/software/make/) is currently de facto standard, it has some pitfalls:

 - Requires to learn Make which is not so easy.
 - It is hard to develop a Makefile which is truly cross-platform.
 - Debugging and testing Make targets is not fun.

+However, if you (and your team) know Make and are happy with it, do not change it.
+Make is very powerful and a lot of stuff can be made a lot faster, if you know how to use it.

 ### Why not to use Mage